 Things to expect when taming a wild rabbit

 Wild rabbits are squeamish and fearful.
-For the most part, they are not habituated to humans and will perceive humans as predators waiting to murder them.
-Most actions involving getting close to the rabbit, such as petting, feeding them food out of your hand, snuggling or sitting together, and anything else, will have to wait a long time before the rabbit develops acclimated to you if it does at all.
+Mostly, they are not habituated to humans and will perceive humans as predators waiting to murder them.
+Therefore, most actions involving getting close to the rabbit, such as petting, feeding them food out of your hand, snuggling or sitting together, and anything else, will have to wait a long time before the rabbit develops acclimated to you, if it does at all.

-Tamed rabbits may never become totally domesticated or comfortable enough to act like domestic rabbits, so expect your pet to stay fearful of you and avoid you the majority of the time.
+Tamed rabbits may never become totally domesticated or comfortable enough to act like domestic rabbits, so expect your pet to stay fearful of you and avoid you most of the time.